Mampenda/Multiprogramming/214Vault/214VaultVersion2/semaphores_in_AWAIT_language/exercises.md

 "Simulate" this behaviour in the AWAIT language.
 Represent the players and the barista as processes.
 Use semaphores for synchronization.
 Make sure that your solution avoids deadlock.

+## Exercise 4: Sandwich
+Three persons P1, P2, and P3 were invited by their friend F to make some sandwiches (made of bread, eggs, and tomato).
+To make a sandwich, three ingredients are needed: a slice of bread, a slice of tomato, and a slice of an egg.

+Each of these persons P1, P2, P3 has only one type of each of the ingredients:
+- person P1 has slices of bread.
+- person P2 has slices of tomato.
+- person P3 has slices of egg.
+-
+We assume that persons P1, P2, and P3 each has an unlimited supply of these ingredients (i.e., slices of bread, slices of tomato, slices of egg), respectively.
+Their friend F, who invited them, also has an unlimited supply of all the ingredients.

+Here is what happens:
+- the host F puts two random ingredients on the table.
+- Then the invited person who has the third ingredient picks up the two ingredients, makes the sandwich, then eats it.
+- The host of the party F waits for that person to finish.
+- This "cycle" of is then infinitely repeated.

+Write code in the AWAIT language that simulates this situation.
+Represent the persons P1, P2, P3, F as processes.

+You must use SPLIT BINARY SEMAPHORE for synchronization.
+Make sure that your solution avoids deadlock.
+EXPLAIN very briefly the advantages of using the split binary semaphore.

-## Exercise 4: Producers and Consumers - Split Binary Semaphores
+## Exercise 6: Producers and Consumers - Split Binary Semaphores
 Make producers/consumers processes that synchronizes with split binary semaphores.
 The buffer has only room for one element of data.

-## Exercise 5: Producers and Consumers - Bounded Buffers: Resource Counting
+## Exercise 7: Producers and Consumers - Bounded Buffers: Resource Counting
 Make producers/consumers processes that synchronizes around a buffer.

-## Exercise 6: Readers/Writers as an exclusion problem
+## Exercise 8: Readers/Writers as an exclusion problem
 The `Readers-Writers Problem` is a classic synchronization problem that involves managing access to a shared resource in such a way that multiple readers can read the resource concurrently, but writers must have exclusive access to it.
 The goal is to ensure that the data integrity of the shared resource is maintained while allowing as many readers as